LiuYuancheng/DJI_Tello_Ctrl/README.md

 - **Tactic:** Develop customized firmware with malicious functionality.
 - **Technique:** Modify existing firmware or create new firmware that includes backdoors, exploits, or other malicious code.
-- **Procedure:** The red team attacker modified the normal drone's Terrain Matching unit's firmware by inserting malicious code into the firmware without detection, ensuring it remains hidden and does not trigger security mechanisms.
+- **Procedure:** The red team attacker modified the normal drone's terrain-matching unit's firmware by inserting malicious code into the firmware without detection, ensuring it remains hidden and does not trigger security mechanisms.

 ##### Supply Chain Compromise

 - **Tactic:** Compromise the drone's firmware during the manufacturing or distribution process.
 - **Technique:** Infiltrate the supply chain to insert malicious firmware before the drone reaches end-users.
-- **Procedure:** The Red team build a fake software update server web site and send the link to the drone maintenance engineer via a fake drone firmware update email to introduce the compromised firmware into the supply chain.
-The web will also provide the Malicious Firmware's MD5 value for the maintenance engineer to do verify the unauthorized firmware update package.
+- **Procedure:** The red team attacker builds a fake software update server web site and send the link to the drone maintenance engineer via a deceptive drone firmware update email to introduce and inject the compromised firmware into the supply chain.
+The web will also provide the malicious firmware's MD5 value for the maintenance engineer to verify the unauthorized firmware update package.